noweh/php-soundcloud/readme.md

 Update your packages with *composer update* or install with *composer install*.

 ## Usage

+For the calls to be valid, you must now follow a few steps :

 First, you have to create a new instance of the wrapper with the following parameters:

 ```